oracle-quickstart/oci-rsa-ansible-bastion/README.md

 Installs base packages and sets configuration for general security, monitoring, and auditing purposes.
 More information on the oci-rsa-ansible-base can be found [here](PLACEHOLDER).

-## Ansible Role: geerlingguy.clamav
-[geerlingguy.clamav](https://github.com/geerlingguy/ansible-role-clamav) installs ClamAV on Linux server.
-Content from roles and collections of **geerlingguy.clamav** hosted on **Galaxy** are referenced in oci-rsa-ansible-bastion.

 ## Requirements

 - [Ansible core](https://docs.ansible.com/ansible-core/devel/index.html) >= 2.9.x